HierTOD: A Task-Oriented Dialogue System Driven by Hierarchical Goals: User Study

-The evaluation process focus on four key aspects: (1) \textbf{Relevance}: The degree to which the AI assistant’s responses addressed the user's queries.
-(2) \textbf{Coherence}: The logical consistency and flow of the AI's responses throughout the conversation.
-(3) \textbf{Fluency}: The grammatical correctness and naturalness of the AI's language.
-(4) \textbf{Helpfulness}: The overall effectiveness of the AI in helping the user achieve their goal.
-Among them, Relevance and Fluency focus on individual interaction turns, while Coherence and Helpfulness are assessed based on the entire dialogue.
+Among these aspects, Relevance and Fluency focus on individual interaction turns, while Coherence and Helpfulness are assessed based on the entire dialogue.
 Detailed descriptions of these four aspects provided to the annotators can be found in Appendix~\ref{app:metrics}.
 Each aspect is rated on a 5-point Likert scale, where 1 indicates the lowest score (e.g., not relevant at all) and 5 indicates the highest score (e.g., completely relevant).
 The annotation interface allows the annotators to view a screenshot of the conversation and rate each aspect, with optional comment sections to provide further insights or clarify their ratings.

-The main results are shown on Table~\ref{tab:user-study}, showing that \name{} performs well across all four aspects, with average scores above 4.
+The main results are shown on Table~\ref{tab:user-study}, which includes the average evaluation scores from five annotators.
+The results show that \name{} performs well across all four aspects, with average scores above 4.
+The detailed distribution of evaluation scores, shown in Figure~\ref{dist}, provides further insight into the system's performance.
+Most of the scores are concentrated at 4 or 5.
+However, for Coherence and Helpfulness, there is a noticeable presence of scores at 2 or 3.
+Since both aspects assess the quality of the entire dialogue, this suggests that maintaining consistent performance throughout a conversation remains a challenge, particularly as the conversation length increases.